Lucy Kate Crochet

 Crocheting With Acrylic Yarns

 The classic, cheap and cheerful acrylic yarn is a manufactured synthetic fibre derived from those highly controversial fossil fuels.
-They are easy to find, come in a huge range of colors and can be bought in massive bulk balls for low prices.
-And they also hold their integrity when washed.
+I find them very easy to find, they come in a huge range of colors and can be bought in massive bulk balls for low prices.
+And they also hold their integrity when washed on a cool wash.

 Popular Polyester Yarns